kevcruzata/C-First-Steps/CATculator/README.md

-# 🐱 MAC - Meow Age Calculator
+# 🐱 CATculator - Cat to Human Age Converter

-**MAC (Meow Age Calculator)** is a simple C program that converts a cat's age into an approximate human age.
+**CATculator** is a simple C program that converts your cat's age into an approximate human age.

 ### 💡 Features
 - Takes your cat's name and age in years + months